 The “not being enough” stories are actually destructive, sabotaging our best efforts.
 Instead, we can adopt a practice of choosing again, to accept ourselves okay as we are.
 We are perfectly imperfect!
 Work in progress!
 Rather than focus on what we are not, we can begin to appreciate what is good in us, as starting blocks to improve.

 I have a confession to make.
 There was many Christmas in my life where, instead of being so “perfectly” happy, I was so “perfectly” unhappy.
 My expectations were way too high!
 I had this fantasy that Christmas “should” bring me “perfect” happiness.
 I was convinced that everybody else was having a “perfect” time at Christmas except me.
-Years after years, I felt so hurt; compared to my expectations, Christmas was always so “ordinary”.
+Years after years, I felt so hurt; while holding down to my "unrealistic" expectations.
+Christmas was always so “ordinary”.
 However over time, fortunately, I changed my mind.
 I gave myself the gift of expecting less and appreciating more.
-And in so doing Christmas became so much more joyful and fulfilling.
+And in so doing Christmas became so much more joyful.

 Relationships are at the center of our life: whether it’s our spouse, children, parents, co-workers, clients, patients, students or customers.
 Our greatest moment of joy or pain are in our relationships with others.
 Developing mindful awareness with self-compassion can help us create more understanding, harmony and love in our relationships.